 “My Predicament” by Benjamin Kunkel (2006) Great story from the POV of a self-hating spider.
 Unlike Woody “I hate myself, but not because I’m Jewish” Allen, Kunkel’s spider abhors the very fact of his spider-ness.

-The Art of Racing in the Rain: A Novel by Garth Stein (2008) A dog named Enzo hangs out with a race-car driver.
+by Garth Stein (2008) A dog named Enzo hangs out with a race-car driver.
 Supposedly uplifting.

-The Story of Edgar Sawtelle by David Wroblewski (2008) In this liberal re-imagining of Shakespeare’s Hamlet, a mute boy talks to dogs.
+by David Wroblewski (2008) In this liberal re-imagining of Shakespeare’s Hamlet, a mute boy talks to dogs.

 “Dear Miss Proctologist Lady in the Bushes” by Sam Lipstye (2008) In an update on Kafka’s “A Report to an Academy,” Lipsyte writes from the POV of a literate, love-struck ape, hoping to hump the kindest of his captors.
 There’s a great audio recording here.